wax13003/Go-Notes/BasicSyntax.md

         }
     }

-    * special case of omitempty to state that we don't want the Phone field encoded if the value is empty, as well as the - to direct the encoder to never encode the Password field.
+    * special case of omitempty to state that we don not want the Phone field encoded if the value is empty, as well as the - to direct the encoder to never encode the Password field.
     ```